microbug/pokemon-uranium-on-macos/README.md

 #### macOS 10.13.3 via Wine:
 - Runs fairly smoothly
 	- Expect a few dropped frames, but fewer than with Windows
-	- Limited screen tearing is present but mainly occurs when running horizontally in the overworld
+	- A little screen tearing is present but mainly occurs when running horizontally in the overworld
-		- It can be reduced with the right settings (included in this guide)
 - Doesn’t have the menu slowness bug
 - Doesn’t have the line bug